jmanthony3/Archimedes/docs/research/materials-science.md

 - Electrons in Atoms
   - The two atomic models are Bohr and wave mechanical.
 Whereas the Bohr model assumes electrons to be particles orbiting the nucleus in discrete paths, in wave mechanics we consider them to be wavelike and treat electron position in terms of a probability distribution.
   - The energies of electrons are quantized—that is, only specific values of energy are allowed.
-  - The four electron #quantum-number are n, l, ml, and ms. They specify, respectively, electron orbital size, orbital shape, number of electron orbitals, and spin moment.
+  - The four electron #quantum-numbers are n, l, ml, and ms. They specify, respectively, electron orbital size, orbital shape, number of electron orbitals, and spin moment.
   - According to the Pauli exclusion principle, each electron state can accommodate no more than two electrons, which must have opposite spins.
 - The #Periodic-Table-of-Elements
   - Elements in each of the columns (or groups) of the #Periodic-Table-of-Elements have distinctive electron configurations.